CALCRIM No. 947. Simple Battery Against Military Personnel (Pen. Code, §§ 242, 243.10)

 appropriate defense instructions.
 (See CALCRIM Nos.
 3470-3477.)

-Give the bracketed paragraph on indirect touching if that is an issue.
+Give the bracketed paragraph on indirect touching if relevant.

 The jury must determine whether the alleged victim is a member of the armed